 Federal preemption of state law

-Federal laws should constitute the floor, not the ceiling, for protecting individual rights.
-They should not preempt state laws that provide more protections or remedies.
+Federal laws related to private enforcement of legal rights should provide a baseline for protecting individual rights.
+They should not preempt state laws that provide more consumer protections or remedies (see also Federal, state, and local consumer laws and rulemaking).